Devs2Rios/studyNotes/lalo/001-javascript/README.md

 4. Architecture: How to build the project based on features
     - To determine how to organize resources
 5. Development: Hands on the project

+### All purpose tips

+-   `localStorage` is just useful fo small amounts of data like tokens